stanley-1/tp/docs/DeveloperGuide.md

 <br/>

-**Use Case 02: List entries in SociaLite**
+**Use Case 02: List contacts in SociaLite**

 *MSS*

 1. User requests to list contacts
-2. SociaLite shows a list of contacts
+2. SociaLite shows a list of all contacts

     Use case ends.